b-cubed-eu/invasimapr/README.md

   consistently negative or low $\lambda_{is}$.

-Mapping these categories provides a spatial overview of invasibility syndromes, highlighting geographic concentrations of risk.
+Mapping these categories provides a spatial overview of invasibility profiles, highlighting geographic concentrations of risk.
 Parallel invader-category assignments allow alignment of high-risk invaders with high-risk sites for targeted management scenarios.